eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 and destination edges instead of a complete list of edges.
 In this case the simulation performs fastest-path routing based on the traffic conditions found in the network at the time of departure/flow begin.
-Optionally, a list of intermediate edges can be specified with the attribute.
+Optionally, a list of intermediate edges can be specified with the `via` attribute.
 The input format is exactly the same as that for the [DUAROUTER](DUAROUTER.md) application [and can be found here](Demand/Shortest_or_Optimal_Path_Routing.md).